 Astronomy Day in San Antonio

-The San Antonio Astronomical Association (SAAA) and San Antonio College’s Scobee Planetarium have co-hosted Astronomy Day activities for the past five years.
-The events usually begin at the center court of Ingram Park Mall, located at 6301 NW Loop 410.
-Members of the SAAA set up a large static display demonstrating state-of-the-art equipment and software used by today’s amateur astronomers.
+The San Antonio Astronomical Association (SAAA) and San Antonio College’s Scobee Planetarium have co-hosted Astronomy Day activities in the past.
+The SAAA has also hosted Astronomy Day events at Ingram Park Mall and Rolling Oaks Mall.
+At the malls members of the SAAA set up a large static display demonstrating state-of-the-art equipment and software used by today’s amateur astronomers.
 Many additional items relating to astronomy are also on display.
 In addition, SAAA members are available to answer questions.
 This activity takes place regardless of outside weather conditions.

-Later in the evening, many of the scopes on display at the Mall are transported and setup in the parking lot of the Scobee Planetarium.
-The Planetarium is located near the intersection of San Pedro Ave. and W. Park Ave.
-As always, the public is welcome to stop by and catch a glimpse of whatever heavenly apparitions may be viewable on that date.
-Though the Planetarium itself is not open to the public, the staff usually has the observatory open for everyone’s viewing pleasure.
-This activity takes place only if weather conditions permit viewing.
+The SAAA also sets up telescopes outside the Malls to safely show the Sun to mall patrons.
+Later in the evening, many of the scopes on display at the Mall are transported and setup in another location for the public to stop by and catch a glimpse of whatever heavenly apparitions may be viewable on that date.
+These activity takes place only if weather conditions permit viewing.

 All events are free and open to the public.